-This notice explains how the UK would implement sanctions if the UK leaves without a deal.
+This guidance explains how the UK would implement sanctions if the UK leaves the EU without a deal.

-Sanctions, often known in the EU as “restrictive measures” are a foreign policy and national security tool which impose immigration, trade, financial and transport restrictions.
-We use sanctions to fulfil a range of purposes, including as part of our efforts to maintain international peace and security, and to prevent terrorism.
+Sanctions, often known in the EU as ‘restrictive measures’, are a foreign policy and national security tool which impose immigration, trade, financial and transport restrictions.
+The government uses sanctions to fulfil a range of purposes, including as part of our efforts to maintain international peace and security, and to prevent terrorism.

 The UK and other countries and international organisations implement sanctions through sanctions regimes.
 A sanctions regime is a collection of sanctions targeted for a specific country or group, or with a specific purpose.
 The most frequently applied measures within sanctions regimes include:

 - trade sanctions: controls on the import, export and movement of goods, the provision and supply of services and the involvement of UK people in those activities

 - financial sanctions, including freezing the financial assets of specific people